 Evaluation of Jackknife and Bootstrap for Defining Confidence Intervals for Pairwise Agreement Measures

 Rows refer to the methods by which the CIs were calculated.
-From top to the bottom: analytical formula, bootstrap percentile method, bootstrap BCa method and jackknife.
-Each dot represents a simulated population (PFT), with a particular set of parameters, and 1000 samples from the population (CTs).
+From top to the bottom: bootstrap percentile method, bootstrap BCa method and jackknife.
+Each dot represents a simulated population (PFT), with a particular set of parameters, and the average amplitude of the CIs for 1000 samples from the population (CTs).
 Symbols and colors represent changes in: dimensions of the simulated probability tables, corresponding to the number of clusters in each of the two classifications (left); exponent alpha of the Zipfian distribution determining the distribution of row cluster sizes of the simulated probability tables (middle); sample size or number of elements in the contingency tables (right).